- Oops!Something went wrong.Please try again later.

 On Oct.
 3, 2019, Naser won the world title in Doha in 48.14 seconds, the third-fastest time in history and the fastest in 34 years.

-On June 4, Naser was provisionally suspended until a future hearing on her case for missing three drug tests in a 12-month span, which normally constitutes a one-to-two-year suspension.
+On June 4, 2020, Naser was provisionally suspended pending a hearing on her case for missing three drug tests in a 12-month span.
 Naser said that the missed tests all came before the 2019 World Championships.

 “I would never take performance-enhancing drugs.
 I believe in talent, and I know I have the talent.”

 In October 2020, a disciplinary tribunal dismissed one of the missed tests, citing a tester knocking on a storage unit door rather than her apartment in confusion of her location.

 Naser, the 2017 World 400m silver medalist, upset Olympic champion Shaunae Miller-Uibo of the Bahamas for the 2019 World title in Doha.
 Miller-Uibo has said she will race the 200m at the Olympics and not the 400m, choosing one because the events overlap.

 The 2019 World bronze medalist, Shericka Jackson of Jamaica, has moved down to the 100m and 200m.

 Namibia’s Christine Mboma, 18, is the world’s fastest woman in the 400m since the start of 2019 outside of those three women.
 She ran 49.22 on April 17.
 Another Namibian 18-year-old, Beatrice Masilingi, is next on the list at 49.53.